What is vaping?

 There are many reasons to stop vaping, but breaking the habit can be a frustrating process.
-Maybe you manage to avoid e-cigs for a day before giving in to the desire to vape.
+You may manage to avoid e-cigarettes for a day, before giving in to the desire to vape.
 Then, a sense of shame and regret accompanies the nicotine high.
 After repeatedly failing to quit, you might feel helpless, discouraged, and begin to wonder if there’s something wrong with you.

 Know that you’re not alone.
 Nicotine addiction is an issue that many people struggle with.
 However, a thoughtful and strategic approach to tackling the addiction and related habits can make all the difference.

 Start by reflecting on your own motivations for quitting.
 For most people, quitting e-cigarettes comes with multiple benefits.
 Write down all of your motivations.
-Perhaps you want to save money for an important event, but you keep spending money on vape accessories.
+Perhaps you want to save money for something important instead of spending money on vape accessories.
 Or maybe you want to quit vaping to avoid the physical and mental consequences of addiction.
 If your relationships with friends, partners, or parents have suffered due to your habit, quitting might improve your social life.
-This list of reasons to quit vaping will help keep you on track when you’re tempted to resume the habit.
+Having a list of reasons to quit vaping will help keep you on track whenever you’re tempted to resume the habit.